Analog-Labs/timechain/README.md

 ## Features

-This repo includes the minimum required components to start a timechain PoA testnet node, inspired by [substrate-node-template](https://github.com/substrate-developer-hub/substrate-node-template).
+This repo includes the minimum required components to start a timechain testnet node, inspired by [substrate-node-template](https://github.com/substrate-developer-hub/substrate-node-template).

 * Consensus related pallets: Aura & GRANDPA
-* Governance related pallets: membership
-* Event data related pallets: transactions

-### Membership pallet:
-The Membership pallet allows control of membership of a set of AccountIds, useful for managing membership of a collective.

-### Transaction Pallet:
-The transaction pallet allows user to publish the time data event on the chain.
+* Token vesting pallet: analog-vesting store the vesting schedule and the vesting balance of the account.
+* Account delegation pallet: pallet-proxy store the delegation relationship between master account and delegator account.
+Delegate account can submit the task and pay task fee from master account.
+* Task metadata storage pallet: pallet-task-metadata store the static configuration of the task.
+* Task schedule pallet: pallet-task-schedule store the task and its status. now it support the one-time task, repetitive task and payable task.
+* Tesseract sig storage pallet: pallet-tesseract-sig-storage store the TSS shards and the signature collected from TSS workers.
+* Task executor worker: run the tasks on chain.
+* TSS worker: receive the data fetched from task executor, verify and sign against the data, and send the extrinsic to store the signature if reaches the threshold.

 **Notes:** The code is still under active development and not production ready, use it at your own risk.